 THE STRONGHOLD: A CULTURALLY RESPONSIVE PEER SUPPORT PROGRAM

-The Stronghold has been in organization and development since 2019.
-The Stronghold was solely developed by grassroots efforts and led by volunteering advocates who are enrolled or descendant members of a federally recognized tribe.
+Led by volunteer advocates and grassroot efforts, The Stronghold: A Culturally Responsive Peer Support Program has been in development since 2019.
+The Stronghold members are enrolled and/or descendants of a federally recognized tribe.
 Each of our members are trained Peer Wellness Specialists.
-We offer culturally relevant and responsive peer support for individuals residing within Klamath County.
-The Stronghold is developing as a 501©3 non-profit organization and started providing services in July 2020.
-The Stronghold is a peer-run organization, meaning that the organization's bylaws require that 51% or more of its Board of Directors and the majority of its leadership positions be composed of individuals who are enrolled or descendant members of a federally recognized tribe and who self-identify as an individual living a life of mental health, an addiction in recovery or both.
+We offer culturally relevant and responsive peer support services for individuals residing within Klamath County.
+The Stronghold is a 501©3 non-profit organization, which began providing services in July 2020.
+The Stronghold is a peer-run organization, meaning that the majority of the Board of Directors and leadership positions be composed of individuals who self-identify as an individual living a life of mental health, an addiction in recovery or both.

-To create a culturally responsive peer support model that provides culturally relevant healing practices led by individuals who offer their shared lived experiences and are enrolled members or descendants of a federally recognized tribe.
+To create a culturally responsive peer support model, which provides culturally relevant healing practices.
+These practices are led by individuals who offer their shared lived experiences and are enrolled members or descendants of a federally recognized tribe.

-The Stronghold is working in partnership with Great Spirit Native American Fellowship United Methodist Church to provide two transitional living spaces: one for women and the other for men (the red house provided in the picture is for women).
+The Stronghold is working in partnership with Great Spirit Native American Fellowship United Methodist Church to provide two transitional living spaces.

 The church will provide a transitional living space for men.
 Our program will be a low barrier of entry program, which will provide a transitional living space for any individual in need.